 Positive reinforcement is a great tactic for employee performance.
 With real-time recognition, employees can easily compare what actions or tasks were praised.
 Typically, when specific behaviours or actions are positively recognised, they get repeated.
 So, it’s important to have a real-time feed for social recognition platforms that support your engagement tactics.

 Inclusivity is Important

 Leave no one out.
-Social recognition software must be inclusive, from entry-level employees to leadership members.
+Social recognition programs must be inclusive, from entry-level employees to leadership members.
 This encourages participation on multiple levels.
 Managers and leaders can see the different recognition posts, as well as comment and like them.
 With interaction like this, you can create a healthy environment for everyone!